Patrick Finney

 Profile

-I have a BA in International History and Politics and a PhD in International History from the University of Leeds, and joined the Department in September 2002.
-I am a Fellow of the Royal Historical Society, Chair of the British International History Group and Editor of the journal Rethinking History.
-In 2012-2013 I was a Visiting Fellow at St Peter's College, Oxford.
+I am currently Acting Faculty Pro Vice-Chancellor for the Faculty of Arts and Social Sciences.
+I have a BA in International History and Politics and a PhD in International History from the University of Leeds, and joined Aberystwyth University in September 2002.
+I am a Fellow of the Royal Historical Society, past Chair of the British International History Group (2017-2024) and Editor of the journal Rethinking History.
 My research interests range widely across twentieth century international history, 'collective memory', and theory and method in historical writing.
-My last monograph offered a reading of the historiography of the origins of the Second World War as a discourse of collective memory, and I am currently completing a book on the global collective memory of that conflict since the end of the Cold War.
+I am currently writing a book on the global collective memory of the Second World War since the end of the Cold War.
 My teaching interests include Second World War collective memory, the League of Nations and the inter-war years, and cultural approaches to international history.
-I have previously served as the Department's Director of Research and Deputy Head and as its Director of Undergraduate Studies, and as Director of Undergraduate Studies for the Institute of Geography, History, Politics and Psychology.
+I have previously served as Head of the Department of International Politics, as its Director of Research and Deputy Head and as its Director of Undergraduate Studies; I was also previously Director of Undergraduate Studies for the Institute of Geography, History, Politics and Psychology and Associate Faculty Pro Vice-Chancellor for the Faculty of Arts and Social Sciences.

 Teaching